benbaptist/minecraft-wrapper/README.md

 #Overview#
-Wrapper.py is a simple Minecraft server wrapper for implementing various functions into the server without the need for bukkit.
+Wrapper.py is an easy to use Minecraft server wrapper for adding extra functionality into the server without modifying the

-</br></br>It also comes with a relatively simple and straight-forward plugin API that can be used to create small Bukkit-like plugins on vanilla.
+</br></br>It also comes with a relatively simple and straight-forward - yet powerful - plugin API that can be used to create Bukkit-like plugins on vanilla.

 #Installation#
 Wrapper.py doesn't require any special modules for most of the basic features to work, but web mode and proxy mode require the following: `pkg_resources`, `requests`, and `pycrypto`.
 To install them, use pip: